GitMax89/Mysql-Keda/README.md

 <b>NOTICE</b>

-The whole project was run using the "default" kubernetes base nampespace.
+The whole project was run using the "default" kubernetes base nampespace.<br>
 If you intend to use scripts you must insert the option "-n your-namespace" in the commands

 <b>HOW TO INSTALL</b>

-1 - install or run microk8s cluster
+1 - install or run microk8s cluster<br>
-2 - run script ./install.sh for install config & mysql
+2 - run script ./install.sh for install config & mysql<br>
 3 - run mysql-string.sh for insert mysql connection string on Keda HPA Service

 <b>UNINSTALL</b>